1. WHAT'S A PUBLIC BANK?

 California public banks, as mission-driven institutions, will prioritize racial equity and serve the needs of underrepresented communities by including these commitments in the bank’s mission statement and charter.
 In part, public bank directors will be chosen based on their understanding and support for racial equity and combating systemic racism.
 Boards of directors whose ethnicity, gender, and class backgrounds reflect the communities they serve are a rarity in the traditional banking industry–public banks can buck that trend.

-Public banks aim to support racial equity by using their lending capabilities to contribute to affordable housing projects in a targeted and impactful way which could include making loan approval contingent on plans for tenant diversity and community involvement in decision-making during construction.
+Public banks aim to support racial equity by using their lending capabilities to contribute to affordable housing projects in a targeted and impactful way, which could include making loan approval contingent on plans for tenant diversity and community involvement in decision-making during construction.
 Loans for small businesses can be evaluated with consideration for the specific needs of BIPOC business owners and the importance of their connections to the community.
 Public banks could also focus on supporting green infrastructure projects in neighborhoods that would benefit the most from them.

 All of these initiatives–housing, business loans, and green infrastructure–contribute to the goal of building long-term wealth for BIPOC communities within the public bank’s city or region.
 This is well-documented to positively impact the health, education, and overall well-being of marginalized communities and their neighborhoods.

-A city or region-owned public bank could play a significant role in addressing the environmental crisis and reducing the impacts of climate change by financing clean energy infrastructure, increasing renewable energy lending, and incorporating sustainability investment goals into city redevelopment plans.
+A city- or region-owned public bank could play a significant role in addressing the environmental crisis and reducing the impacts of climate change by financing clean energy infrastructure, increasing renewable energy lending, and incorporating sustainability investment goals into city redevelopment plans.

-13. CAN PUBLIC BANKS SERVE CANNABIS BUSINESSES?
+13. WILL PUBLIC BANKS BE ABLE TO SERVE CANNABIS BUSINESSES?

 14. ARE THERE PRECEDENTS FOR PUBLIC BANKING IN THE US?